 We visit De Toekomst to find out more about AFC Ajax's world famous youth academy, speaking to some of the famous names who once played at the club before becoming coaches, including Danny Blind and Bryan Roy, while also getting an insight from business and facilities manager Ed Lefeber.

 The AFC Ajax academy continues to be one of the most famous football education institutions in Europe and "the lifeblood" of the club according to former star Danny Blind.
+What does De Toekomst mean?
+The Ajax youth soccer academy is called De Toekomst, which correctly means: The Future.
+After knocking out Real Madrid from the Champions League recently you can see just how right the meaning of the soccer academy is.

 The AFC Ajax youth academy is one of the most famous football education systems in the world, nurturing a galaxy of young Dutch stars down the years, all trained to play the Ajax way.